OWASP/wrongsecrets/README.md

 - vault [Install from here](https://www.vaultproject.io/downloads),
 - grep, Cat, and Sed

-Run `./k8s-vault-minkube-start.sh`, when the script is done, then the challenge will wait for you at <http://localhost:8080>
+Run `./k8s-vault-minkube-start.sh`, when the script is done, then the challenges will wait for you at <http://localhost:8080> .

-## Cloud-based exercise

-Have a look at the [aws folder](aws/README.md), Note that we are [not done yet and want to add 2 more challenges](https://github.com/commjoen/wrongsecrets/issues/15).
+This will allow you to run challenge 1-8.

+### AWS challenge 9, 10 and 11
+*Can be used for challenges 1-11*

+Follow the steps in [the README in the AWS subfolder](aws/README.md).

 ## Special thanks & Contributors